 When it comes to marital contracts, prenuptial agreements get most of the attention.
-While they may be better known, postnuptial agreements are just as important.
+While they may not be better known, postnuptial agreements are just as important.

 When a couple does not have time to create a prenuptial agreement before their wedding, or when they have a change in circumstances in their marriage, they often create postnuptial contracts that protect their joint and separate property.
 If you are considering creating such an agreement with your spouse, a Suwanee postnuptial agreements lawyer can help.
 A dedicated family attorney can work to make sure that the agreement accurately represents your interests and is fair to you.